Introduction

 Our members

-Clinks’ National Criminal Justice Arts Alliance represents a network of over 900 individuals and organisations who deliver creative interventions to support people in prison, on probation and in the community, with impressive results.
+Clinks’ National Criminal Justice Arts Alliance represents a growing thematic network of individual practitioners and organisations who deliver creative interventions to support people in prison, on probation and in the community, with impressive results.

-Our Directory of Services holds information on a range of arts organisations, as does the National Criminal Justice Arts Alliance.
+Our Directory of Services holds information on a range of arts organisations.

-Read Clinks case studies showcasing the innovative work of our members using arts in the criminal justice system.
+Browse Clinks publications showcasing the innovative work of our members using arts in the criminal justice system.

 Clinks thinks